tylim88/Firelord/README.md

 While the wrapper try to safeguard as much type as possible, some problem cannot be solved due to typing difficulty, or require huge effort to implement, or straight up not can be solved.

 1. despite being able to type [orderBy limitation](https://firebase.google.com/docs/firestore/query-data/order-limit-data#limitations), there is no type-safe measurement for [Query Limitation](https://firebase.google.com/docs/firestore/query-data/queries) because the number of `where` clause is unforeseeable.
-2. `ServerTimestamp` is a reserved type, you cannot use it as a string literal type.
+2. `Firelord.ServerTimestamp` is a reserved type, underneath it is a string and you cannot use it as a string literal type.
+Use it when only you need the serverTimestamp type.
+3. All mask types are passive reserved types, you cannot use them as object type nor use them for any purpose(the wrapper will turn mask types into `never` if you use them).

 ## 💍 Utility